LizardLeliel/PostWord/README.md

 Postword
 ========

 Postword is a intrepreted, stack-oriented language, inspired by Forth.
-It aims to make stack-oriented programming simple and natural, and it is my Volta Megathon entry
+It aims to make stack-oriented programming simple and natural, and it is my Volta Megathon entry.
+It is created with Flex lexical analyzer

 What does a stack oriented language?
 ------------------------------------